 About the Study

-Primary goals of the study
+The primary goals of the study are to:

 - Identify factors that predict optimal post-school outcomes for this population, focusing on the ability to self-manage the responsibilities of adulthood

 Now recruiting: Parents and High School Students on the Autism Spectrum Throughout the United States!

 Who: Parents or legal guardians and high school students on the autism spectrum who plan to graduate with a regular high school diploma.